learn-co-students/devise_lab-v-000/README.md

 If Devise doesn't seem able to get an email from Facebook, you may have to de-authorize and re-authorize your application in your Facebook privacy settings.

+This is a complex lab with a lot of moving pieces to get right!
+It might take some careful reading of the Rails console output to get everything working.

 [Devise]: https://github.com/plataformatec/devise
 [fbdev]: https://developer.facebook.com